 The number of asylum applications by unaccompanied children is shown in the tables below.
-From 2010 to 2013 there was a downward trend in the number of applications.
-The higher numbers in 2015 and 2016 reflect an overall rise in asylum applications and unaccompanied children accounted for just over 10% of all asylum applications in 2019 compared with over 16% in 2008.
+Unaccompanied children accounted for just over 8% of all asylum applications in 2020 compared with over 16% in 2008.

 Table 1: Asylum applications by Unaccompanied Children (excl.
 Dependants)